mbround18/mc-doubletap/README.md

 - The plugin has instance issues, replacing the jar file and then reloading the server breaks the interface.
 I wish I could make it more resilient, but I am unsure how.

 ### Plans for the future

+- Add a feature to allow subscriptions to data.
+This will provide a useful interface for things like player positions etc.
+- Add ban feature
+- Add plugin feature
+- Add command feature

+### Completed Plans

-- Completed: Currently, I will enable harmless endpoints for information and limit what is publicly available.
+- Currently, I will enable harmless endpoints for information and limit what is publicly available.
-- Completed: I intend to implement policy based authorization, which in turn will allow operators to design auth schemas for people who are signed in.
+- I intend to implement policy based authorization, which in turn will allow operators to design auth schemas for people who are signed in.
-- Completed: Authentication will be enforced via JWT or similar authorization structure.
+- Authentication will be enforced via JWT or similar authorization structure.
 With the end goal of making authorization simple to implement on a frontend or server to server application.